fshowalter/franksmovielog.com-v1/content/reviews/jack-frost-1997.md

 Kudos to Christopher Allport who delivers an underrated but charismatic performance as the beleaguered small-town sheriff targeted by the killer snowman. _(There's a sentence I never thought I'd type.)_

 Anyway, I enjoyed the film.
 Walking the tonal tightrope of wink-wink comedy and genuine horror, it stumbles at times, but not for want of effort.
-It feels like a labor of love, and I'm glad I gave it a second look.
+I'm glad I gave it a second look.